AloneMonkey/RedirectUrl/README.md

 # RedirectUrl

-redirect utl to new url.
+redirect url to new url.